AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/05-advanced_trait_topics.rst

 Supertraits
 -------------

-.. container:: columns

-  .. container:: column

 * What is a :dfn:`supertrait`?

   * A trait that requires another trait
   * "If you implement this trait, you must also implement that one"

+.. container:: columns

   .. container:: column

-    .. container:: latex_environment tiny
+    .. container:: latex_environment scriptsize

       .. code:: rust